Prosocial behavior: Reciprocity vs. altruism in motivation

 The purest forms of prosocial behavior are motivated by altruism, an unselfish interest in helping another person.
-According to Santrock, the circumstances most likely to evoke altruism are empathy for an individual in need, or a close relationship between the benefactor and the recipient.
+According to psychology professor John W. Santrock, the circumstances most likely to evoke altruism are empathy for an individual in need, or a close relationship between the benefactor and the recipient.
 However, many prosocial behaviors that appear altruistic are in fact motivated by the norm of reciprocity, which is the obligation to return a favor with a favor.
 People feel guilty when they do not reciprocate and they may feel angry when someone else does not reciprocate.
 Reciprocal altruism suggests that "such helping is driven by a genetic tendency".
 Thus some professionals argue that altruism may not exist, and is completely motivated by reciprocity.
 Either reciprocity or altruism may motivate many important prosocial behaviors, including sharing.